anhnguyendepocen/quant-geo/01-Lesson.md

 -   [Twitter](https://twitter.com/JBElsner)
 -   [Research Website](http://myweb.fsu.edu/jelsner/_site/)

-### Materials
+### Required Materials

-Students need a laptop computer with R and RStudio installed.
+A laptop computer with R and RStudio installed.
+It is important to bring the laptop to each class period.

 ### Short Description

-This course is an introduction to data science and statistical thinking for geographers using the R programming language.
-Visualizing data, wrangling data, making rigorous conclusions.
-Access to R will be done through Notebooks within the RStudio environment.
+This course is an introduction to data science and statistical thinking for geographers.
+The platform is the R programming language.
+Access to R is done with Notebooks in the RStudio environment.

 ### Learning Outcomes

-The course has the following expected learning outcomes:
+Expected learning outcomes include:

 -   Factual: You will acquire basic knowledge of data science.
 You will become familiar with the terminology used to describe data and the procedures and outcomes applied to visualizing, wrangling, and drawing conclusions from data.